Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 • The congress of nocturnal prostitutes 100m from the Hotel Marriott.

-• As evening falls, hopping onto a bus to "get around town", and being driven out to an empty field and left there.
+• As evening falls, hopping onto a bus to get around town, then being driven out to an empty field and left there.

 • The "friend of a friend" lady GP who did a house-call and treated me for Bronchitis, with a level of competence and friendliness unheard of in Australian white-coats!